coreos/rpm-ostree/docs/administrator-handbook.md

 if you invoke `rpm-ostree upgrade` after installing a package, your new root will upgraded with the package also installed.

+#### Inactive layered packages

+It's possible to `install` a package that is already in the base.
+In this case, the semantics is that rpm-ostree will remember that you always want this package present and if the base commit ever removes it, it will be overlaid back.
+These packages are called *inactive*.
+You can see the list of inactive packages using `status -v` (printed as `InactiveRequests`) and you can remove these inactive requests using `uninstall` as usual.

+#### Live-applying package additions

 As a special case, it is supported to live-apply just package additions, assuming that there are not other pending changes: